 Last Updated on

-When you owe back taxes and haven’t made any steps to pay off your debt, the IRS has several methods it can use to collect the debt, including wage garnishment.
+When you owe back taxes and haven’t made any steps to pay off your back taxes, the IRS has several methods it can use to collect the back taxes, including wage garnishment.
 IRS wage garnishment means that the agency will take a certain portion of your paychecks until your back taxes have been paid in full.
-If you want to avoid having your wages garnished, it’s important to learn more about this common debt collection process and how you can avoid it.
+If you want to avoid having your wages garnished, it’s important to learn more about this common back taxes collection process and how you can avoid it.

 One of the most important things to understand about wage garnishment is that the IRS won’t start taking money out of your paychecks without giving you a warning.
 In fact, before wage garnishment begins, it’s likely that you will receive several notices from the IRS urging you to pay your back taxes.

-When the IRS plans to garnish your wages due to tax debt, they will send you a Final Notice of Intent to Levy.
+When the IRS plans to garnish your wages due to back taxes, they will send you a Final Notice of Intent to Levy.
 After receiving this notice, you will have 30 days to pay off your full tax balance or make some other arrangement.
 Once the 30 days are up, garnishment of your wages will begin if you have not paid what you owe.

 When the IRS garnishes wages, it examines your income and exempts a portion of this money.
 The exempt portion is what you are allowed to keep each month, and the rest of your income is what the IRS garnishes.
 The IRS bases these exemptions on both your filing status and the average cost of living for someone with this status.
 This formula allows the IRS to garnish a larger portion of your income than normal creditors, who can only take 25% of your disposable income.